slviajero/tinybasic/MANUAL.md

 writes a 100 microsecond LOW pulse to the pin and then sets the pin again to HIGH=1.

-An number of repetitions and an intervall can be specified as well.
+An number of repetitions and an interval can be specified as well.
 Example:

 PULSE 4, 1, 1, 10, 100

 writes 10 pulses with 1000 microseconds time difference of length 10 microseconds on pin 4.

-The time unit of PULSE can be changes with SET 14, timeunit.
+The time unit of PULSE can be changes with SET 14, time-unit.
 Example:

 SET 14, 1